adamshostack/conflictmodeling/README.md

 Amanda Levendowski has made a convincing case that the hardest part of threat modeling conflict is figuring out what to do about the issues that you find.
+Evelyn Douek has a long article, [Content Moderation as Systems Thinking](https://harvardlawreview.org/2022/12/content-moderation-as-systems-thinking/).
 This site aims to track pros and cons of possible methods.

 ## Ways to Contribute
 1. There's a lot of information in the references.
 It would be great to mine and organize into the 4 question framework.